Sogod, Southern Leyte: The Augustinian years

 The Dagohoy revolt prompted more Boholanos to settle the southern towns of Leyte, in particular in Hilongos, Bato, Matalom, Maasin, Macrohon, Malitbog and Hinunangan.
 Sometime in 1771, seventeen (17) families from the different towns of Bohol migrated in the southeastern coast of Sogod.
 Led by Marciano Escaño, Agun Espedilla, Fernando Escueta, Mariano Evailar, Lazaro Idhaw (now spelled as Idjao), Jose Endriga, Soldiano Arot, Fausto and Agustin Enclona (some families changed their spelling Encluna), Rosendo Evalin, Mauro Escamilla, Laurente Edillo, Domingo Espinosa, Francisco Felipe and Tiburcio Egina, they founded the visita of Libagon.
 The first appointed cabeza de barangay of Libagon was Domingo Mateo Espina, which was the son of Agustin Mateo Espina and Francisca Barbara and the grandson of Pedro Espina of Duero, Bohol.
 Upon the insistence of the settlers, Andres Espina, a resident of Tamolayag [now Padre Burgos town], Malitbog, was invited to instruct the children how to read and write.
-Despite of its growing population, Libagon was only recognized as a visita of Malitbog sometime in 1850.
+Despite its growing population, Libagon was only recognized as a visita of Malitbog sometime in 1850.

 By 1778, there were only seven (7) priests distributed among the eighteen (18) parishes of Leyte.
 The island province had a number of 34,054 Catholics.
 Of the Catholic population, there were 1,702 souls exempted from tributos and 12,867 souls subject for tributos.
 The Augustinians administering the mission of Sogod during this period were Padre Tomas Sanchez and Padre Vicente Rodriguez.
 The two (2) friars were in charge of the eastern towns of Abuyog, Cabalian, Hinundayan and Sogod, with Dulag as the center of the ecclesiastical district.
 Under Father Rodriguez, a mission house and a church made of transient materials were rebuilt to facilitate the spiritual needs of Sogod.
 He served the settlement until 1785.

 Around 1843, the missionary priests of the Order of Friars Minor Capuchin (OFM), or he Franciscans, replaced the Calced Augustinians, in accordance to a Royal Decree issued on October 29, 1837.
 They occupied sixteen (16) parishes in the eastern part of Leyte: Abuyog, Alangalang, Babatngon, Barugo, Burauen, Carigara, Dagami, Dulag, Hinunangan, Hinundayan, Jaro, Leyte, Malibago [now a barangay of Babatngon town], Palo, San Miguel, Tacloban, Tanauan, and Tolosa.
 With the arrival of the Franciscans and the ceasing of Moro raids, the provincial population increased, more infrastructures were developed and agricultural output in the pueblos was maximized.
 Education was also prioritized, as what the Augustinians started, and more schools were built along the villages.
 Churches were also remodeled and refurbished.
 Muslim attacks had practically ceased and the existence of major trade centers spurred the progress among these towns.
 Large barrios were becoming independent from the poblacion, and separated as pueblos.